According to recent research by The Telegraph Media Group, one of the biggest issues facing start-ups & small businesses is Marketing.

 At the heart of branding is value (perceived or real).
 Value sits in the mind of the consumer; if the consumer doesn’t pay a premium, select your product or service based on choice/preference or spread the word, then no brand value exists and you must compete on price alone!

 For further details on branding refer to the David Aaker’s recent publication (he is the world’s recognised expert): “Aaker on Branding: 20 Principles That Drive Success”.
-Here is a useful video that summarises branding:
+Watch the useful video down the right hand side.

 Join me in part 2 of this series where we will take the principles of marketing and branding, as discussed above, and apply them specifically to small businesses.
 Are small businesses wasting their time on marketing, and what do small business owners need to be doing to achieve a positive return on investment?
-Find out in part 2, out soon.
+Find out in part 2.

 Kelvin Golding is a Wenta trainer and can be found on our popular intensive training course ‘Social Media and Digital Marketing’.